Alavas/Server_Monitor/README.md

 Monitor for server and running services on demo machines.
+Upon initial connection to the API a JSON is retrieved.
+After this a WebSocket connection is established and all further changes are receive through this.
 Please see the associated server side API -> https://github.com/Alavas/Server_Monitor_API.

+> Todo - Apply endpoint to WebSocket connection.

-Expects to be fed a JSON file in the following format:
+Expects to be fed an initial JSON file in the following format:

 ```json
 {